 Resynchronization information is lost if an initial start of CICS is performed as the system log is initialized and all information is lost, deleting all information about previous units of work.
 You should rarely need to initial start CICS.
-If you want to reinstall resources from the CSD, use a cold start, which allows any resynchronization information to be recovered.
+If you want to reinstall resources from the CICS system definition data set (CSD), use a cold start, which allows any resynchronization information to be recovered.
 In particular, an initial start of CICS should be avoided if the previous warm shutdown of CICS issued message DFHRM0131 indicating that resynchronization is outstanding.